The Best Rivers In Ontario For Trout And Steelhead

 Fishing The Niagara River

-The biggest river south of Toronto and to some it’s the best river in Ontario for fishing is the Niagara River.
+The Niagara River is the biggest river south of Toronto and, to some, it’s the best river in Ontario for fishing.

 The Niagara is a huge river, more like a moving lake and it has huge runs of steelhead, salmon, migratory brown trout, lake trout, and warm water species like bass, pike, walleye, and musky.

-There are a number of good guide services on this river on both the Canadian side and the USA side.
+There are several good guide services on this river, both on the Canadian and USA sides.

-Most anglers fish the Niagara River in the area known as the whirlpool which is just downriver of Niagara Falls on the Canadian side.
-Anglers wanted to fish the whirlpool will need to climb the crazy big hill on the way back.
+Most anglers fish the Niagara River in the area known as the whirlpool, which is just downriver of Niagara Falls on the Canadian side.
+Anglers who want to fish the whirlpool will need to climb the crazy big hill on their way back.

-The Niagara is a huge river and requires extreme caution when wading the banks of this river.
-The flow, the currents and the mini whirlpools in this river can easily drown the best swimmers.
+Niagara is a huge river that requires extreme caution when wading its banks.
+The flow, currents, and mini whirlpools can easily drown even the best swimmers.

 Georgian Bay Rivers